Chapter 8 Conditional statements

 ## Error in if (tooHot) {: the condition has length > 1

 Whatever is your answer here, it is fairly obvious that we cannot just live with a single message as above.
 We have to do something else.
 Here are a few suggestions.
-These may all be good options, depending on what do you want to do:
+These may or may not be good options, depending on what exactly you want to achieve:

 • Report if at least one porridge is too hot.
-So out of two children, at least one cannot eat their meal.
+So there will be at least one child who cannot eat their meal.

 • Report if all porridges are are too hot.
 So even if you are alone with all these bowls, you still cannot eat.